 Rookie Marc Denis stopped all 37 shots he faced to record his first career shutout on Nov.
 3, 1999, as the Colorado Avalanche defeated the visiting Blues 5-0.

 Pekka Rinne had a great 29th birthday on Nov.
 3, 2011.
 He started the day by signing a new seven-year contract with the Nashville Predators worth a total of $49 million.
 Later that night, he made 35 saves to shut out the Phoenix Coyotes 3-0.

 On Nov.
 3, 2018, Marc-Andre Fleury led the Vegas Golden Knights to a 3-0 win over the Carolina Hurricanes.
 He became the 29th goaltender in league history to record at least 50 career shutouts.

 Odds & Ends

 The Maple Leafs signed the future Hall of Famer, Ace Bailey, on Nov.
 3, 1926.
-He went on to score 111 goals and 192 points in 316 games over eight seasons.
+He scored 111 goals and 192 points in 316 games over the next eight seasons.
 He had three straight seasons of at least 22 goals, back when the NHL schedule was only 44 games.
 He was part of Toronto’s Stanley Cup championship in 1932.

-Linesman Wayne Bonney did a double-dip, on Nov.
-3, 1990, as he officiated two NHL games on the same.
+Linesman Wayne Bonney did a double-dip on Nov.
+3, 1990, as he officiated two NHL games on the same day.
 After working an afternoon game between the Blackhawks and Flyers, in Philadelphia, he took a short flight to Boston to be an injury replacement as the Bruins hosted the Sabres later that night.

 Happy Birthday to You